 How long does life insurance take to pay out?

-If the life insurance policy has been written in trust, this means the policy is looked after by a board of trustees.
-These could be the policyholder’s friends, family members, or a solicitor.
-If it’s written in trust, this usually makes the process of life insurance payments faster.
+If the life insurance policy has been written in trust, the policy is looked after by a board of trustees.
+These could be the policyholder’s friends, family members or a solicitor.
+If it’s written in trust, this usually makes the process of life insurance payments quicker.

 When might life insurance not pay out?

-In 2020, 98% of life insurance payments were made, according to data from the ABI.
-The average amount of money paid for personal and company policies was £79,304.
+In 2022, 97% of life insurance payments were made, according to data from the ABI.
+The average amount of money paid for personal and company policies was £80,485.

 How do I appeal if a claim is rejected?

-It should investigate the case and if it decides the claim should have been paid it can order the insurer to do this.
+It should investigate the case and, if it decides the claim should have been paid, it can order the insurer to do so.
 It could also order the insurer to compensate you for any expenses you’ve incurred during the process.